Dabvexx/DabVexx.github.io/_posts/2025-5-10-image-to-ascii.md

 The way it works is basically to take the image, change it to gray scale, and use a lookup table to determine which character to use to represent that value.
 This can also be parameterized, but I have not done it yet as I cant get it to embed (currently!)

+THIS WHOLE POST IS VERY SUBJECT TO CHANGE!!!!
+WIP!!!

 ---